Why collect scientific books?

 How important is provenance?

 If someone celebrated has owned the book, or if a book was once in the library of another scientist who used it to derive fresh insights, it can be transformed into a unique object judged on its own terms.
-The 16th-century copy of De humani corporis fabrica presented by the great anatomist Vesalius to his patron, the Holy Roman Emperor Charles V, is a striking example.
+For example, Christiaan Huygens' personal copy of his most famous work Horologium oscillatorium, from the 17th-century, which contains his own annotations, is a striking example.

 What are experienced collectors looking for?